erikat21/LoL-First-Achievements-Project/README.md

 League of Legends (LoL) is a multiplayer online battle arena game developed by Riot Games and played by millions worldwide.
-In the game there are many first achievements that can be gained by a side including "first blood", "first dragon", "first herald", "first baron", "first tower", and "first midtower".
+In the game there are many first achievements that can be gained by a side including **"first blood", "first dragon", "first herald", "first baron", "first tower", and "first midtower"**.
 These achievements can set the tone throughout the match and holds significant weight in the outcome of the match.